-If the complaint can be resolved to the satisfaction of the complainant, this resolution should be referred to the Deputy Commissioner, Corporate and Communications for approval before the QFCC makes any commitment to the complainant.
+If the complaint can be resolved to the satisfaction of the complainant, this resolution should be referred to the Senior Executive Director, Office of the Commissioners for approval before the QFCC makes any commitment to the complainant.

 The reasons for any decision must be communicated to the complainant, as well as their avenues for appeal and further review.
 Should a complainant remain dissatisfied with the decision following an internal review of a complaint, complainants are able to request that the Queensland Ombudsman's Office conducts an external review of their concerns.